-Additionally, the District shall commit to and / or purchase enough supplies from the project to replace the projected deficit in current imported water supplies over time, and to ensure against future uncertainty.
+Additionally, Valley Water shall commit to and/or purchase enough supplies from the Governor's Proposed Project to replace the projected deficit in current imported water supplies over time, and to ensure against future uncertainty.
 More specifically, we commit to securing sufficient supplemental water supplies if they become available at a reasonable price to avoid a deficit in our water supply, with potentially additional investments to provide insurance against future uncertainty.
+To optimize the benefits available through participation in the Governor's Proposed Project, we will also seek and evaluate additional storage opportunities.